yic03685/Y/README.md

 ### State Property
 State properties are those properties who don't have any dependencies.
 In Rx's terminology, it serves as both an observer and an observable.
 Ususally it has some initial value and can be changed by some user's action.
-The initial value can be anything javascript primitive or an array.
+The initial value can be any javascript primitive or an array.
 For example, if you have a User model which has 2 properties "firstName" and "lastName".
 It will be like
 ```
 y.createModel({